-Yogyakarta had long been a must-visit place in Java, Indonesia.
-It is also interchangeably known as Jogjakarta or Jogja or Yogya (you decide!) by travelers and locals alike.
-From all the places you must visit in Java, this is the one place you cannot miss.
+Travel to Yogyakarta is a must as it is one of the places to visit Java, Indonesia.
+It is also interchangeably known as Jogjakarta or Jogja, or Yogya (you decide!) by travelers and locals alike.
+Of all the places you must visit in Java, this is the one place you cannot miss.

 Yogyakarta is packed with all the intricacies of a good travel place with hidden treasures of bygone days, narrow alleys and main streets of delights, a vast array of delicious food to try, arts and cultures dotted everywhere, and rich histories.
-Most importantly it is near to two of the largest ancient temples of Buddhist and Hindhu, both equally magnificent and humbling in its own way.
-Being a city of half a million people, Yogyakarta is further packed in with travellers from all around the world, thanks to the tourist attractions that it offers.
-Come here and find out what it means by truly travelling Indonesia.
+Most importantly, it is near to two of the largest ancient temples, Buddhist and Hindu, both equally magnificent and humbling in their way.
+Being a city of half a million people, Yogyakarta is packed in with travelers worldwide, thanks to its tourist attractions.
+Come here and find out what it means by indeed traveling to Indonesia.

-Come here to discover the two ancient temple which is part of the UNESCO World Heritage sites of Indonesia – a foreboding unique circular Buddhist temple Borobudur and a magnificent legendary Prambanan.
+Come here to discover the two ancient temples that are part of Indonesia’s UNESCO World Heritage sites – a foreboding unique circular Buddhist temple Borobudur and a magnificent legendary Prambanan.
 Not to mention the city is filled with arts and cultures and rich in history with Kraton Palace and the Water Castle.
-Plus the food here is the epitome of Javanese cuisine.
-The people is nice and the place well connected with the Transjogja bus.
+Plus, the food here is the epitome of Javanese cuisine.
+The people are friendly, and the place is well-connected with the Transjogja bus.

-Best time to go to Yogyakarta would be the dry season which is generally April to October so that you can get the best out of your time without having rain dampening your activities.
-But it is still possible to travel in the rainy season for it usually only rains in the evening so you can still do everything in the day.
-The day starts really early here with the city bustling by 6 am.
+The best time to visit Yogyakarta would be the dry season, generally from April to October, so you can get the best out of your time without rain dampening your activities.
+But it is still possible to travel in the rainy season for it usually only rains in the evening so you can still do everything during the day.
+The day starts early here, with the city bustling by 6 am.

-Prambanan – well known ancient Hindu temple built in the 9th century for Trimurti as an expression that God is the Creator (Brahma), Preserver (Vishnu) and also the Destroyer (Shiva).
-The temple compound lies just 18km east of Yogyakarta and can be easily reached with the Transjogja public bus, which is by far the cheapest and best option to visit Prambanan.
-It is one of the Indonesia UNESCO World Heritage Site, being one of the largest Hindu temple architecture in Southeast Asia.
+Prambanan – a well known ancient Hindu temple built in the 9th century for Trimurti as an expression that God is the Creator (Brahma), Preserver (Vishnu), and also the Destroyer (Shiva).
+The temple compound lies just 18km east of Yogyakarta and can be easily reached with the Transjogja public bus, which is the cheapest and best option to visit Prambanan.
+It is one of the Indonesia UNESCO World Heritage Sites and one of Southeast Asia’s largest Hindu temple architecture.